High fives, smiles but no cheers as Olympic torch relay gets going under pandemic shadow

 Members of the Japanese national women’s soccer team were the first group to run with the flame, wearing white uniforms decorated with red.

-“I’m convinced that, under this coronavirus pandemic, the Olympics will surely bring courage and vigour to people in east Japan, where recovery is still halfway through,” Norio Sasaki, coach of the women’s soccer team that won the 2011 World Cup, said after running the first leg of the relay.

-The number of spectators, some waving Olympic flags or banners saying “Fight on,” increased throughout the day.
+The number of spectators, some waving Olympic flags or carp-shaped cloth streamers, increased throughout the day, ranging from nursery school children in colourful caps to elderly people clapping in front of flowering spring trees.

 Some runners grinned and posed as they handed off the torch, waving, while others set off to the beat of traditional Japanese drums.
 One man pushed himself in a wheelchair, the torch mounted in a bracket.

-But spectators kept some distance from each other and there were only muted claps.
+Most spectators kept some distance from each other and there were mainly muted claps.
 Organisers have said the relay will skip areas that are too crowded, or pause until people disperse.

 ‘YOU MUST BE JOKING’

+Japan was the last of the Group of Seven industrialised nations to launch a vaccine drive.
+Only 700,000 people have been inoculated so far, most of them medical workers.

-Japan has spent nearly $300 billion to revive the region, but many locals are apprehensive about the Games, as areas in Fukushima remain off-limits, worries about radiation linger and many who left have settled elsewhere.
-Decommissioning will take up to a century.
+Japan has spent nearly $300 billion to revive the Fukushima region, but many locals are apprehensive about the Games, as some areas remain off-limits, worries about radiation linger and many who left have settled elsewhere.
+Decommissioning of the stricken plant will take up to a century.

 “Fukushima’s recovery is going steadily,” Fukushima governor Masao Uchibori said at the launch ceremony.